Hadavalli: Temples

 There are many other basadis adjacent to Chandranath basadi such as Parshwanath and Neminath basadi, besides the Padmavati temple.
 The statues of 24 teerthankara have been displayed at the renovated Padmavathi temple.

-Bereft of all past glory, Hadavalli is today still a solemn and impressive village.
-The Padmavati temple is in possession of a family which has statues of twenty four Thirthankaras.
-They are carved in fine black polished stone, each over half a meter tall.
+The Padmavati temple remains in possession of a family which has statues of twenty four Thirthankaras.
+They are carved in black polished stone, each over half a meter tall.
 All the statues have inscriptions wrought in very small letters.
 The temple looks like a house from outside.
-It is cleanly maintained.
 Regular puja (worship) takes place every day.

 It is also said that 132 statues, which were taken from here for an exhibition in Belgaum, were never returned.
-Sadly, nobody now knows where these statues are.
+Nobody now knows where these statues are.